LemmyMwaura/quoteMe-App/README.md

 ### BDD
  #### Context
-   Given that the user adds a quote and the authors name\
+   Given that the user adds a quote, the Authors name, and his User name,\
-      And the name is valid\
+      And the name(s) are valid,\
-      And the quote is valid\
+      And the quote is valid,
  #### Event
   When the User clicks the submit button
 #### Outcomes
   Then the app should add the quote to the list of quotes present

-* [x] User Inputs Quote and Author's name
+* [x] User Inputs Quote, Author's name and his/her name.
 * [x] Submit button Starts the app.
 * [x] Form validity checks are done.
-* [x] Custom pipe calc time since quote was created.
+* [x] Custom pipe calculates time since quote was created.
-* [ ] Directive highlights most liked quote.
+* [x] Directive highlights most liked quote.

 ---